Ordina-JTech/knative-red-button-workshop/exercises/4-tekton-pipelines.md

 make sure your script input is correct.

 # The Challenger!
-Did you fly through the steps and was this too easy for you?
+Did you fly thru the steps and was this too easy for you?
 Don't worry there is plenty to improve! how about automating the deployment yourself?
 We challenge you to automate this process in your Pipeline by adding a new step.